 | Rollins College | Winter Park | Private | Liberal Arts, Business |

-How to Apply for Florida Yellow Ribbon Benefits
+How to Actually Apply for Florida Yellow Ribbon

 Step 1: Verify Your Eligibility

 Confirm you have 100% Post-9/11 GI Bill eligibility.
-Request your Certificate of Eligibility (COE) from the VA if you haven’t already.
+If you are at 90 percent or below, you do not qualify for Yellow Ribbon.
+Request your Certificate of Eligibility from the VA if you have not already — this document is required at every school.

-Step 2: Determine If You Need Yellow Ribbon
+Step 2: Figure Out If You Even Need It

-If you’re attending a public Florida university and living in Florida, you likely qualify for the in-state waiver and don’t need Yellow Ribbon.
+If you are attending a public Florida university and living in the state, you almost certainly qualify for the in-state waiver and do not need Yellow Ribbon at all.
+Save yourself the application hassle.

 Step 4: Apply Early